The Challenge: Establish MIT Sloan Experts blog and professors as hub for thought leadership

 After nine months, SA expanded the program to include video posts.
 Journalists are not only looking for sources but are eager to use content on air from experts that can be obtained through Skype, Google Hangouts and traditional video segments.
 The MIT Faculty Experts Blog now features a library of expert commentary that can be used for online news coverage, b-roll for broadcast segments or sound bites for podcasts.

-- Conduct weekly news scans to identify topics related to the school and expertise of its faculty: accounting, climate change, corporate strategy, economics, energy, entrepreneurship, finance, health care, human resources, information technology, international management, labor, law, leadership, marketing, operations management and statistics.
+- Conduct weekly news scans to identify topics related to the school and faculty expertise: accounting, climate change, corporate strategy, economics, energy, entrepreneurship, finance, healthcare, human resources, information technology, international management, labor, law, leadership, marketing, operations management and statistics

-- Generate five (5) weekly blog post ideas.
-Send topics to the MIT Sloan media relations team for review.
-The MIT Sloan media relations team then identifies and secures professors willing to write blog posts on these topics.
+- Generate five (5) weekly blog post ideas and work with the MIT Sloan media relations team to review and identify professors willing to write blog posts on these topics

-- SA publishes the blog posts on the MIT Sloan Experts blog once they run on these national news outlets.
+- Published the blog posts on MIT Sloan Experts blog once they run in national news outlets

-- SA promotes the blog posts on Twitter and LinkedIn to drive traffic to the blog.
+- Promote blog posts on Twitter and LinkedIn to drive traffic to the blog.

-- SA uses Twitter to reach national media, encouraging them to follow the blog and use MIT Sloan professors as expert sources.
+- Use Twitter to reach national media, encouraging them to follow the blog and use MIT Sloan professors as expert sources

-- SA optimizes posts for search and manages all back-end functionality of the blog to ensure continued content optimization.
+- Optimize posts for search and manage all back-end functionality of the blog to ensure continued content optimization

 Learn more about our education services here.